Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 If the appropriate data dictionary definition(s) for the field supports both FTS and untokenized search, then FTS search will be used.
 FTS will include synonyms if the analyzer generates them.
 Terms cannot contain whitespace.

 ## Search in fields

+@martin there is a Fields heading on the In depth page, how do you want me to handle that info?
+Is it different to this info?

 Search specific fields rather than the default.
 Terms, and phrases etc @martin what can we use here instead of etc? can all be preceded by a field.
 If not the default field TEXT is used.